 Do not spray your neem oil in the middle of the day when the sun is a threat.
 Spraying neem oil under intense sunlight will put your pepper plants at risk of burning.
 If there are small areas you can’t reach with the spray bottle, you can go over them gently with a Q-Tip.
 You can also use a soft toothbrush to gently brush delicate leaves.

-Our go-to mixture for aphids and other pests is a solution of neem oil, castile soap, and water.
-Many people use mild, clear dish soap for pest control, but we recommend using Dr. Bronners Castile soap.
+You can create a solution of neem oil, castile soap, and water.
+Do not use Dawn dish soap or any harsh detergents on your plants.
+If you wish to make your own solution, Dr. Bronners Castile soap is a good option.
 While the unscented version will work just fine, we like to use the peppermint scent as it naturally deters some other common pests.

 The fatty acid in the soap breaks down the waxy coating on the aphids skin and dehydrates them.
 Our local Trader Joe’s stocks this soap, or you can buy it online.